 Instructions

-- In the meantime, prepare an ice bath for your eggs.
-Once the eggs are cooked, remove and transfer to ice bath.
-Crack and peel your eggs.
-Place them in a small resealable container.
+- Prepare an ice bath for your eggs.
+Once the eggs are cooked, remove and transfer to ice bath to stop the cooking process.

-- In a small bowl, whisk together your marinade ingredients in a small pot.
-Bring it to boil and then simmer for 5 minutes uncovered.
-Allow this broth to cool down until it's cool to touch to prevent your eggs from cooking further.
+- In a small bowl, whisk together the marinade ingredients in a small pot.
+Bring it to boil on medium-high heat and then simmer on low heat for 5 minutes uncovered.
+Remove the broth off heat to cool down completely.

 Daniel